hmkurth/CommunityFoodResources/governmentGuidelinesForAccessibility/guidelines.md

 "(c) A well-defined on-screen indication of the current focus shall be provided that moves among interactive interface elements as the input focus changes.
 The focus shall be programmatically exposed so that assistive technology can track focus and focus changes.”
 (General Services Administration, 2005)
 The focus, such as a light purple box around an entry field, shows users where an action will occur when users press keyboard keys.
 Focus is helpful to users operating only keyboards.
 Always provide obvious visual indicators for the current focus.
 Programmatically expose the focus so that assistive technologies, such as screen readers and voice recognition applications, can track focus and focus changes.
 When users move focus out of a window then back into the window, users may have difficulty finding the focus and moving it to the object that originally had focus.
 So, when users move focus back to a window, put the focus on the object that last had the focus.

-1.1.9 Information on User Interface Elements
+1.1.9 Information on com.hmkurth.entity.User Interface Elements
 “(d) Sufficient information about a user interface element including the identity, operation and state of the element shall be available to assistive technology.
 When an image represents a program element, the information conveyed by the image must also be available in text.”
 (General Services Administration, 2005)
 For assistive technology to work well, the information technology must have access to the information about an application’s user interface controls (or “elements”).
 With this access, assistive technology can tell users the existence, location, and status of user interface elements.